Aerial Gunner: Plot

 Policeman Jon Davis (Richard Arlen) informs "Foxy" Pattis (Chester Morris) at his shooting gallery, that his criminal father has died.
 Foxy blames all policemen, feeling they harassed him all his life and were responsible for his death.
 John Davis enlists and "Foxy" Pattis is drafted into the United States Army Air Forces where Foxy becomes the instructor at an aerial gunnery school.
 He makes life miserable for Jon, now a "Flying Sergeant" student, trying to force the former policeman to resign.

 Despite Foxy's hostility, Jon is able to pass the course.
 He later befriends a young Texas gunnery candidate, Sandy (Jimmy Lydon), whose father was an airman killed at Hickam Field during the attack on Pearl Harbor.
 Sandy invites Jon and Foxy to his family's ranch, where both men fall for Sandy's sister Peggy (Amelita Ward).
+However, during one mission during class, Sandy nerves catch on and accidentally damages his tail, the Pilot manages to bail out but Sandy is unable to bail and is mortally injured when the plane crashes.

 After graduation, Jon is commissioned as a lieutenant and is assigned as a pilot of a light bomber, with many of his classmates now his crew.
 A belligerent Foxy serves as his gunner and is not accepted as a team player by the other members of the aircrew.
 During a bombing mission against the Japanese, however, he makes the ultimate sacrifice in trying to protect the other crew members when the bomber is shot down behind enemy lines.